iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 <h3 name='svm'>5.
 Support Vector Machine | SVM</h3>

-- Support Vector Machine is used for both `regression` and `classification`
-- Finds an optimal `line` or `hyperplane` that separates the 2 distinct classes with `maximum margin` in `N-dimensional space`
+- Aims to find an optimal `hyperplane` that classifies the distinct classes with `maximum margin` in `N-dimensional space`
 - `Hyperplanes` are decision boundaries that help to `classify` the data points.
 Data points are called `Support Vectors`
 - `SVM` can be used for `linear` and `non-linear` regression and classification.
 - `SVM` can manage high dimensional data and nonlinear relationships between the data points.